-Note: Starting from this current release (Release 50) of the NVIDIA display driver, all nView Desktop Manager features accessible from the nView Desktop Manager control panel are also accessible from the NVIDIA display properties menu, shown in Figure 1.2.
+Note: Starting from this current release (Release 50) of the ForceWare graphics drivers, all nView Desktop Manager features accessible from the nView Desktop Manager control panel are also accessible from the NVIDIA display properties menu, shown in Figure 1.2.

-In the previous Release 40 NVIDIA drivers, the nView Desktop Manager control panel was a standalone user interface with feature-specific tabs to access a variety of configurable Desktop Manager options.
+In the previous Release 40 NVIDIA graphics drivers, the nView Desktop Manager control panel was a standalone user interface with feature-specific tabs to access a variety of configurable Desktop Manager options.

-In the current Release 50 NVIDIA display driver, the nView Desktop Manager control panel can be opened as a standalone user interface and the exact options can be accessed from the NVIDIA display properties menu because the Desktop Manager control panel options have also been integrated into the NVIDIA display properties control panel menu (Figure 1.2).
+In the current Release 50 NVIDIA graphics driver, the nView Desktop Manager control panel can be opened as a standalone user interface and accessed from the NVIDIA display properties menu because the Desktop Manager control panel options have also been integrated into the NVIDIA display properties control panel menu (Figure 1.2).

-Once nView Desktop Manager is enabled, its control panel is easily accessible from a variety of areas on your desktop, as explained in "Accessing and Enabling the nView Desktop Manager Control Panel" on page 35, For example, it is available from:
+Once nView Desktop Manager is enabled, its control panel is easily accessible from a variety of areas on your desktop, as explained in "Accessing and Enabling the nView Desktop Manager Control Panel" on page 59, For example, it is available from: